Logic optimization: Optimal multi-level methods

-Methods which find optimal circuit representations of Boolean functions are often referred as "exact synthesis" in the literature.
+Methods that find optimal circuit representations of Boolean functions are often referred to as exact synthesis in the literature.
 Due to the computational complexity, exact synthesis is tractable only for small Boolean functions.
 Recent approaches map the optimization problem to a Boolean satisfiability problem.
 This allows finding optimal circuit representations using a SAT solver.

 Heuristic methods

 A heuristic method uses established rules that solve a practical useful subset of the much larger possible set of problems.
 The heuristic method may not produce the theoretically optimum solution, but if useful, will provide most of the optimization desired with a minimum of effort.
 An example of a computer system that uses heuristic methods for logic optimization is the Espresso heuristic logic minimizer.

 Two-level versus multi-level representations

-While a two-level circuit representation of circuits strictly refers to the flattened view of the circuit in terms of SOPs (sum-of-products) — which is more applicable to a PLA implementation of the design — a multi-level representation is a more generic view of the circuit in terms of arbitrarily connected SOPs, POSs (product-of-sums), factored form etc. Logic optimization algorithms generally work either on the structural (SOPs, factored form) or functional (Binary decision diagrams, Algebraic Decision Diagrams (ADDs)) representation of the circuit.
+While a two-level circuit representation of circuits strictly refers to the flattened view of the circuit in terms of SOPs (sum-of-products) — which is more applicable to a PLA implementation of the design — a multi-level representation is a more generic view of the circuit in terms of arbitrarily connected SOPs, POSs (product-of-sums), factored form etc. Logic optimization algorithms generally work either on the structural (SOPs, factored form) or functional representation (binary decision diagrams, algebraic decision diagrams) of the circuit.
 In sum-of-products (SOP) form, AND gates form the smallest unit and are stitched together using ORs, whereas in product-of-sums (POS) form it is opposite.
 POS form requires parentheses to group the OR terms together under AND gates, because OR has lower precedence than AND.
 Both SOP and POS forms translate nicely into circuit logic.

 If we have two functions F1 and F2:

 The above 2-level representation takes six product terms and 24 transistors in CMOS Rep.

 A functionally equivalent representation in multilevel can be: